 This is basically the fund fees, however, Wealthify has no control over this amount.
-They do state on their website though that they try to select funds with an average fee of around 0.22% for regular accounts and 0.66% for ethical funds.
+They do state on their website that they try to select funds with an average fee of around 0.16% for regular funds and 0.7% for ethical funds.
 This fee includes any fund charges as well as market spread.

 You’re then given a quick summary of some key information about the types of investments that are going to be in the funds you’re investing in as well as the geographic location and the names of the funds themselves so you can go out and do some further research if you prefer.

 You are then taken to a suitability questionnaire to ensure that you know what you’re doing and understand that your capital can be at risk.
 This is due to Wealthify being regulated by the Financial Conduct Authority and is designed to protect investors such as you from taking risks you’re unaware of.

 Wealthify only allows you to attempt these questions twice and if they deem you unsuitable, you won’t be able to open an account.
 The questionnaire itself is fairly simple as it asks how you personally feel about risks towards losses, job security and other factors and will take you no more than a couple of minutes to fill out.

 You’ll then be asked about your salary before tax annually as well as your monthly take-home amount, monthly living expenses and total debt before assessing whether or not the product you’ve selected is appropriate for you.

 Transferring your investments is really easy and is free of charge.
 When you’re initially signing up you can actually select whether or not you’ll be transferring in from another provider.
 If you decide to transfer in at a later date, you just need to fill out this form to get the ball rolling.